threehouse-plus-ec/workbench/coffee-bean-to-espresso/breakwater/BEANS-COAST-001.md

 **Revision history:**

 - v0.1.0 (2026-04-06): Initial draft.
-- v0.2.0 (2026-04-06): Added status markers to all parameters; moved roasting-loss data to Appendix A; standardised section structure; tightened language.
+- v0.2.0 (2026-04-06): Added status markers to all parameters; moved roasting-loss data to a separate section; standardised section structure; tightened language.
-- v0.3.0 (2026-04-06): Incorporated review from Architect and Scout stances; resolved two open questions (sample size: 350 g; polyploidy timing: 350–610 kya); assigned tracking numbers to three remaining open questions; updated anti-claim AC-06 status; added tier designation; rewrote for accessibility (plain language, definitions, reduced jargon).
+- v0.3.0 (2026-04-06): Incorporated review from Architect and Scout stances; resolved two open questions (sample size: 350 g; polyploidy timing: 350–610 kya); assigned tracking numbers to three remaining open questions; updated anti-claim AC-06 status; added tier designation; rewrote for accessibility (plain language, definitions, reduced jargon); added Arabica vs Robusta framing in introduction; added consolidated reference list (§11).
+- v0.3.1 (2026-04-06): Council precision pass — sharpened BW-01 and processing-related language to distinguish three mechanistic pathways (concentration changes, environmental absorption, seed biochemistry) and explicitly disclaimed in-bean microbial synthesis; labelled interpretive synthesis statements in introduction, §2.2, and §10; subdivided anti-claims register into Type A (causal/factual) and Type B (market/evaluative) categories; added source anchors to §3.2 microbial table and §5.3 correlation table; softened biological phrasings (pollination, market dominance, portable spectroscopy); relabelled Appendix A as Interface Sheet I-1 to remove the controlled scope breach.
+- v0.3.2 (2026-04-06): Final precision pass — added mass-balance and penetration-depth caveat to absorption pathway in §3.3; qualified Worku 2018 generalisation in introduction, §2.2, and §10 (“in the best-controlled dataset currently available”); marked §5.3 as “Exploratory Correlations (Low Evidential Weight)” with explicit reader caution; softened water activity threshold to acknowledge xerophilic species; clarified the <1% diversity figure as SNP diversity relative to wild Ethiopian populations; added roast-degree-dependence caveat to Interface Sheet I-1; added “Scope of invariance” statement to §0 distinguishing invariant / bounded / process-dependent parameters; strengthened metrological identity in tier line (measurement method as part of parameter definition); added Roast-dossier forward hook to closing line (non-volatile precursors → volatile aromatics).

 -----

 ## 10 — Conclusion: What the Bean Encodes

+*This section is interpretive synthesis, not measured content.
+It draws conclusions from the parameters and disputes documented in §1–§7.
+Readers who want only the verified facts should stop at §9.*

 The green coffee bean arrives at the roaster as a finished biological object.
 Its genetic blueprint was fixed hundreds of thousands of years ago by a single cross between two wild species.
 Its density, sugar content, and acid balance were shaped over months of growth under specific conditions of altitude, temperature, rainfall, and shade.
 Its microbial history was determined during fermentation and drying.
 By the time it reaches a grading table, it carries a precise chemical inventory — one that sets the upper limit of what any roast or brew can extract from it.